 Generally, the procedure by which a mark is granted protection is divided into four main steps, described below.

 Similarly, in patents, the relevant application form requires, inter alia, a description and a summary of the invention and a clear and precise description of the claims involved.
 In order for an application to be regarded as having been submitted, all relevant documents must be accepted by the Registrar.
 Once submitted, a search report is required.
 This is an expert's report that confirms the patentability of the invention while verifying that a person skilled in the art would not consider the invention 'obvious'.
 When these requirements are satisfied, the Registrar proceeds to publication of the application along with the search report in a timely manner, within 18 months of the date of submitting the application.
-Nonetheless, the relevant legislation provides that a person who – by means of a written statement – requests the publication of an application that has complied with the submission requirements but has failed to satisfy publication requirements, still has an undeniable protection of the patent.
+Nonetheless, the relevant legislation provides that a person who – by means of a written statement – requests the publication of an application that has complied with the submission requirements but has failed to satisfy publication requirements still has an undeniable protection of the patent.

-As with patents and trademarks, industrial designs also need to satisfy the particularities of the law as these are found in Article 4(1) of the relevant legislation: namely, that they are novel and have an individual character.
+As with patents and trademarks, industrial designs also need to satisfy the particularities of the law as these are found in Article 4(1) of the relevant legislation: namely that they are novel and have an individual character.
 An application regarding industrial designs must satisfy formal requirements within four months of the initial submission.
 The date of filing of the application is considered the date on which all relevant documents have been properly submitted to the Registrar.

 Enforcement of rights

 Traditionally, the courts are the proper venue before which infringement proceedings may be brought.
-Article 60 of the Patents Law 1998 defines the rights acquired with the grant of a patent, while Article 61 sets out the civil actions and remedies available to the right holder.
+Article 60 of the Patents Law 1998 defines the rights acquired with the grant of a patent, and Article 61 sets out the civil actions and remedies available to the rights holder.
 If an infringement is proved in court, the court may rule for an injunction, damages, account of profits and other appropriate remedies.
-Should a court order be disobeyed, the infringer may be found liable in damages for up to €59,850.21 The burden of proof in such cases is on the plaintiff.
+Should a court order be disobeyed, the infringer may be found liable in damages for up to €59,850.23 The burden of proof in these cases is on the plaintiff.

-Similarly, with regard to industrial designs, rights conferred upon protection are defined in Article 18 of the 2002 Industrial Designs legislation.
-The difference is that breach of Article 18(1) confers criminal liability on the infringer, which is punishable with two years of imprisonment or a fine of €85,500,22 or both.
+Similarly, with regard to industrial designs, rights conferred upon protection are defined in Article 18 of the 2002 industrial designs legislation.24 The difference is that breach of Article 18(1) confers criminal liability on the infringer, which is punishable with two years of imprisonment or a fine of €85,500, or both.